 With a smaller overall stature as well as smaller leaves than the common species, you’ll see a few variants of this type, and breeders may choose to write these on plant labels in a variety of ways.

-B. microphylla var. koreana, aka Korean boxwood, is a littleleaf variety that is suited to Zones 4-9, making it a good option for northern growers.
+B. microphylla var. koreana, aka Korean boxwood, is a littleleaf variety that is suited to Zones 4 to 9, making it a good option for northern growers.

 It has a dense form and reaches around two to three feet tall and four to six feet wide at maturity, with yellowish-green foliage.